lesommer/oocgcm/README.md

 This project provides tools for processing and analysing output of NEMO ocean model.

-Our aim is to simplify the analysis of **very large datasets of model output** (~1-100Tb) like those produced by submesoscale permitting models at basin scales,ensemble simulations of edddying ocean models.
+Our aim is to simplify the analysis of **very large datasets of model output** (~1-100Tb) like those produced by submesoscale permitting models at basin scales and ensemble simulations of edddying ocean models.

 The main ambition of this project is to provide simple tools for performing **out-of-core** computations with ocean model output, namely processing  data that is too large to fit into a computer's main memory at one time.